trueshadow1995/Cs2-External/README.md

 19 aug 2025 -> Finished skeleton esp -> that was aids.

-21 aug 2025 -> Worked on Menu -> spent all fucking day figuring out how to load an image with dx11 -_-
+21 aug 2025 -> Worked on Menu -> figuring out how to load an image with dx11 was aids -_-